 - Review positive use of extracurricular time

-Parents will have an ongoing opportunity to participate in the design, development, operation and evaluation of the Title I program to improve the Title I program and the school’s parent and family engagement program.
+Parents will have an ongoing opportunity to participate in the design, development, operation, and evaluation of the Title I program to improve the Title I program and the school’s parent and family engagement program.

 Parents will receive timely information about the Title I program.
-Meeting topics will discuss the curriculum being used, the assessments, and the achievement benchmarks that are used to measure student growth in relationship to the challenging State academic standards.
+Meeting topics will discuss the curriculum being used, the assessments, and the achievement benchmarks that are used to measure student growth in relation to the challenging State academic standards.

 Opportunities for collaboration relating to the education of individual children will be provided on an ongoing basis through:

 - Frequent reports to parents on their child’s progress